Restless legs syndrome: Medications

+Placebo

+Placebos provide a large benefit in reducing RLS symptoms.
+This is thought to be due to positive expectancy effects and conditioning, which activate dopamine and opioid pathways in the brain.
+Both dopamine agonists and opioids are used in and effective for the treatment of RLS, which is thought to be related to the effectiveness of placebos for the condition.
+More than half of the benefit of RLS medications such as pramipexole and gabapentin enacarbil appears to be due to the placebo component based on clinical trial data.

 Prognosis

-RLS symptoms may gradually worsen with age, although more slowly for those with the idiopathic form of RLS than for people who also have an associated medical condition.
+RLS symptoms may gradually worsen with age, although more slowly for those with the idiopathic form of RLS than those with an associated medical condition.
 Current therapies can control the disorder, minimizing symptoms and increasing periods of restful sleep.
 In addition, some people have remissions, periods in which symptoms decrease or disappear for days, weeks, or months, although symptoms usually eventually reappear.
 Being diagnosed with RLS does not indicate or foreshadow another neurological disease, such as Parkinson's disease.
 RLS symptoms can worsen over time when dopamine-related drugs are used for therapy, an effect called augmentation which may represent symptoms occurring throughout the day and affect movements of all limbs.
 There is no cure for RLS.

 Epidemiology

 RLS affects an estimated 2.5–15% of the American population.
 A minority (around 2.7% of the population) experience daily or severe symptoms.
 RLS is twice as common in women as in men, and Caucasians are more prone to RLS than people of African descent.
 RLS occurs in 3% of individuals from the Mediterranean or Middle Eastern regions, and in 1–5% of those from East Asia, indicating that different genetic or environmental factors, including diet, may play a role in the prevalence of this syndrome.
 RLS diagnosed at an older age runs a more severe course.
 RLS is even more common in individuals with iron deficiency, pregnancy, or end-stage kidney disease.
 The National Sleep Foundation's 1998 Sleep in America poll showed that up to 25 percent of pregnant women developed RLS during the third trimester.
 Poor general health is also linked.

 There are several risk factors for RLS, including old age, family history, and uremia.
 The prevalence of RLS tends to increase with age, as well as its severity and longer duration of symptoms.
 People with uremia receiving renal dialysis have a prevalence from 20% to 57%, while those having kidney transplant improve compared to those treated with dialysis.

-RLS can occur at all ages, although it typically begins in the third or fourth decade.
+RLS can occur at all ages but usually begins in the third or fourth decade.
 Genome‐wide association studies have now identified 19 risk loci associated with RLS.
 Neurological conditions linked to RLS include Parkinson's disease, spinal cerebellar atrophy, spinal stenosis, lumbosacral radiculopathy and Charcot–Marie–Tooth disease type 2.